heptarch/heptarch.github.io/drafts/cone.md

 Here, it suggests that the "body" of the work may be disorganized, lacking direction or structure, or somewhat aimless.
 More charitably, we might expect the collection to have a somewhat spontaneous and improvised quality.

-*Spirit (Five of Cups, reversed).* In the Five of Cups, a man regards five spilled cups which represent, perhaps, his personal failures.
-Behind him, a bridge leads over a river to a small castle
+*Spirit (Five of Cups, reversed).* In the Five of Cups, a man mournfully regards five spilled cups which represent perhaps loss or personal failure.
+Behind him, a bridge leads over a river to a small castle; the implication is that his obsession with the spilled cups prevents him from moving on.
+Reversed, the card

 ## IV. <a href="#toc">Portrait</a><a id="sec-4" name="sec-4"></a>